shiva-shiva/Budget-Trackers/README.md

     2- Run npm install to install dependencies required for this project.

+    3-

 ## 💻usage
 *Instructions and examples for use:*</br>

-    To start the server, run npm start.
+    Run node server.js to start the application.
     To access the app after starting the server, go to http://localhost:3000 in your browser.

 ## Features